Part II: Identity Thesis

 Existence as Causal Participation

-The criterion I adopt is this: an entity exists at scale if and only if
+The criterion: an entity XX exists at scale σ\sigma if and only if

-That is, takes and makes differences at scale .
+That is, XX takes and makes differences at scale σ\sigma.
 It participates in causal relations at that scale.

 Example.

 This is closely aligned with IIT’s foundational axiom: to exist is to have cause-effect power.
-But we extend it: cause-effect power at any scale constitutes existence at that scale, with no scale privileged.
+The framework here extends it: cause-effect power at any scale constitutes existence at that scale, with no scale privileged.

 The Dissolution

-The hard problem asked: how do you get experience from non-experience?
-The answer is: you don’t need to.
+The hard problem asked: how does experience arise from non-experience?
+The answer: it does not need to.

-Just as chemistry doesn’t emerge from non-chemistry—you have chemistry when you have the right causal organization at the chemical scale—experience doesn’t emerge from non-experience.
-You have experience when you have the right causal organization at the experiential scale.
+Chemistry does not emerge from non-chemistry — chemistry is present when the right causal organization is present at the chemical scale.
+Experience does not emerge from non-experience.
+Experience is present when the right causal organization is present at the experiential scale.

 The question “why is there something it’s like to be this system?” is exactly as deep as “why does chemistry exist?” or “why are there quantum fields?”
-I don’t know why there’s anything at all (idk if anybody does).
-But given that there’s anything, the emergence of self-modeling systems with integrated cause-effect structure is not mysterious—it’s typical.
+Why there is anything at all may remain unknown.
+But given that there is anything, the emergence of self-modeling systems with integrated cause-effect structure is not mysterious — it is typical.

-The hard problem dissolves not because we answered it, but because we showed it was asking for a privilege (reduction to physics) that physics itself doesn't have.
+The hard problem dissolves not because an answer arrived but because the question turned out to demand a privilege (reduction to physics) that physics itself does not have.